- EVENTS & RESOURCES

 Many people procrastinate when it comes to preparing legal and financial documents.
 It’s understandable, as the task can be complicated and frustrating.
 If one has an extensive portfolio, the process can involve attorneys, estate planners, and/or financial experts.
 However, if you think about organizing your financial and legal affairs as a gift you are giving to your loved ones after you have passed away, you may be more motivated to begin the activity.
 And, if you look at it as ensuring that you can have control over what happens to your legacy, you may be even more inspired.

 It has been said that with crisis comes opportunity.
-I urge you to use this current crisis as an opportunity to plan ahead.
+If there’s anything to be learned from the COVID-19 pandemic, it’s the importance of preparation.
 Give your loved ones the gift of knowing what your wishes are and give yourself the gift of peace of mind.

 Here are two trusted websites that contain free resources to help you begin the process: